ronreiter/interactive-tutorials/README.md

     make run

+This command will run learnpython.org website by default

 To run a specific website, run with the DEFAULT_DOMAIN option set, as follows:

     DEFAULT_DOMAIN=learn-js.org make run

 By default, the server process will run at http://localhost:5000.

-Make build will build a Dockerfile and make run will default to run with `learnpython.org`.

 The web server will locally compile and load all Markdown files into memory.
-The development version of the web server requires that you specify the domain you are working on, e.g.:

 The docker needs to be rebuilt upon any change in the Python code or the Markdown code.

 To run the development server outside of a Docker, create a Python 3 virtualenv and install the requirements.